 12. Back Scratcher: No one warned me how itchy the pain meds would make me so I used a long plastic serving fork the first few weeks and eventually upgraded to a legit back scratcher.

 13. Tumbler with Straw & Snacks: You will need water next to you at all times.
 Make sure you have lightweight cups with straws because the first few weeks you will want to limit the range of motion in your arms!
 Straws were a lifesaver.
 Also, keep snacks nearby for when you take your medications.
 The snack cup was a pretty amazing gift I received and highly recommend!

 14. iPad, Magazines, etc.: Fill your Netflix que up…starting with Parenthood and Friday Night Lights.

 15. Scar Cream: Once your wounds are healed your doctor will recommend that you start using scar cream.
 I used (and liked) Mederma.
-They will sell you an overpriced bottle at their office or you can purchase it from Amazon for much cheaper.
+They will sell you an overpriced bottle at their office or you can purchase it from Amazon, Walmart or Target for much cheaper.
 Also, after awhile you can switch to Vitamin E oil which is much more affordable.